GearHost/Docs/docs/installing-php-and-zend-extensions.md

-##Configure the Cloudsite from your portal to load the extensions
+##Configure the CloudSite from your portal to load the extensions
 1. [Log in to your GearHost Account][login-link]
-2. Click on the Cloudsite menu option if not already active
+2. Click on the CloudSite menu option if not already active
 3. Select your CloudSite and go to the config tab
 	![config-tab]
 4. scroll down until you reach the app settings section